kkibria/vidcap/README.md

 The first line should contain:
 * Time (mm:ss) when first caption will show.
 * Length of the video (mm:ss).

-Following lines will have one caption per line
+Following lines will have one caption per line.

 Example ``cafe1.txt``,
 ```